-The Kean University Behavioral Intervention Team (KUBIT) is a multidisciplinary team that meets regularly to serve five major functions for the University:
+The Kean University Behavioral Intervention Team (KUBIT) is a multi-disciplinary group that provides proactive intervention, caring support, and appropriate institutional response to students exhibiting disruptive and/or concerning behavior.
+KUBIT serves five major functions for the University:

 - Provide consultation, education, and support to faculty, staff, and administration in assisting students who display disconcerting or unusual behaviors;